airbrake/airbrake-ios/README.markdown

 #Versioning

 Hoptoad supports a version floor for reported notices.
 A setting called "Latest app version" is available in your project settings that lets you specify the lowest app version for which crashes will be saved.
 This version is compared using [semantic versioning](http://semver.org/).
 The notifier uses your `CFBundleVersion` to make this comparison.
 If you have apps in the wild that are using an older notifier version and don't report this bundle version, the notices will still be saved.
-If you would like to keep this from happening, please reset your project API key on hoptoad and update it accordingly in your app.
+If you would like to keep this from happening, please reset your API key in the project settings and update it accordingly in your app.
 The notifier in these older app versions will fail gracefully in this situation.

 #Installation